 Below we have listed sources for information, equipment, supplies, etc., that visitors to this website might find useful.
-To suggest additional links, please contact us at SierraHerps@gmail.com.
+All links have been checked as of the date listed at the bottom of the page.
+To suggest additional links or if you encounter a broken link, please contact us at SierraHerps@gmail.com.

 Mexican Herpetological Society (Sociedad Herpetólogica Mexicana) — Mexico’s largest herpetological organization, publisher of the Bulletin of the Mexican Herpetological Society (Boletín de la Sociedad Herpetológica Mexicana).

 Society for the Study of Amphibians and Reptiles (SSAR)— The largest international organization devoted to the study of amphibians and reptiles.
 Publisher of Journal of Herpetology, Herpetological Review, Catalogue of American Amphibians and Reptiles, and other series.